How To Build a Natural Pond Step By Step

 Once again use a thick bead of silicone over the screw inserts and install the snout by lining it back up and tightening down the screws the top.

 Two screws should be lined up and installed first and then the rest in any order you choose.
 Set the media rack at the bottom of the bio Falls and follow it with the filter pads.
 Install the rock tray last and continue building the main waterfall. black waterfall foam is used to fill the gaps and voids between the rocks and keep the water flowing visibly over the rocks.
-Allow the foam time to cure before molding it in place and disguising it with gravel.
+Allow the foam time to cure before moulding it in place and disguising it with gravel.
 Continue to add rock and gravel throughout the waterfall area and use black waterfall foam wherever necessary.
 Use small cobbles to fill the rock tray and cap it off with gravel to help blend it into the berm.

 Additional topsoil isn't always necessary but it proves to be useful for dressing up your berm plus the nutrient-rich soil provides a nice base for the perennials planted around the pond.
 Finish off the berm where you created the waterfall by building a small retaining wall behind it.